MG Software.

 Frequently asked questions

-The biggest difference lies in querying and flexibility.
-DynamoDB requires you to define your access patterns upfront and only supports queries via primary and secondary keys.
-MongoDB offers flexible ad-hoc queries on any field and a powerful aggregation pipeline for complex data analysis.
+The biggest difference lies in querying and data modeling.
+DynamoDB requires you to define access patterns upfront using partition and sort keys, and only supports queries via primary keys, secondary indexes, or PartiQL.
+MongoDB offers flexible ad-hoc queries on any field, a powerful aggregation pipeline for complex transformations, and Atlas Search for full-text capabilities.
+This means DynamoDB demands more upfront design but delivers guaranteed performance, while MongoDB provides more freedom when querying data.

 MG Software